Charrin/RetinaFace-Cpp/README.md

 | cpp version | 83.04 | 76.84 | 39.43 |

 You can see the two detect results as **results/cpp_detect** and **results/python_detect**.
 The main cause of the difference in test results is the numerical precision difference between C++ and python.

+* I will implement bbox_vote and multi-scale test this week